Symmetry and Invariant Bases in Finite Element Exterior Calculus: Canonical Isomorphisms

 \section{Canonical Isomorphisms}

-In this section we review two fundamental classes of isomorphisms in finite element exterior calculus and show that they preserve $\bbK$-invariance of sets.
-These isomorphisms were discussed in \cite{AFW1} and also \cite{christiansen2013high}; we follow the discussion in \cite{licht2018basis}, where it is shown that these isomorphisms can be described in terms of the canonical spanning sets.
-In that sense, they are the natural isomorphisms for the algebraic theory of finite element exterior calculus. \\
+In this section we review the interaction of simplicial symmetries with the canonical isomorphisms in finite element exterior calculus.
+We show that the isomorphisms preserve $\bbF$-invariance of sets.
+These isomorphisms were discussed in \cite{AFW1} and also \cite{christiansen2016high}; we follow the discussion in \cite{licht2022basis}, where it is shown that these isomorphisms can be described in terms of the canonical spanning sets.
+In that sense, the isomorphisms are natural for finite element exterior calculus. \\